veden/Rampant/README.md

 There will be a slight pause the first time this is started up due to indexing all the chunks that have been generated.

 MP should be working
-If experiencing desyncs, after an update, please due the following:
+If experiencing desyncs, after an update, please do the following:
 	1) let me know
 	2) Load save with Rampant enabled
 	3) Save the map after Rampant has been updated